-- Ask your family and friends to postpone their visit if they are ill (cold, gastroenteritis, etc.) or in the company of fragile or sick children.
-If the visit cannot be postponed, please inform the care team and ask which measures are to be applied (medical mask, etc.),
+- ask your friends and family to postpone their visit if they are ill (cold, gastroenteritis, etc.) or in the company of fragile or sick children.
+If the visit cannot be postponed, please inform the care team and ask what measures must be taken (medical mask, etc.),

-- ask them to rub their hands with a sanitising solution when they enter your room.
+- ask them to rub their hands with sanitising gel, when they enter your room.

-- generally speaking, it is preferable to limit the number of visitors in hospital rooms (the more people there are, the more germs there are…),
+- generally speaking, it is preferable to limit the number of visitors in rooms (the more people, the more germs…),

-- the soil in potted plants contains germs that can be a hazard for your health: please ask your family and friends to bring an alternative (cut flowers, confectionery, etc.),
+- the soil in potted plants contains germs that can be dangerous for your health: please ask your visitors to bring an alternative (cut flowers, confectionery, etc.),

-- in order to guarantee the quality and safety of the care you receive, visitors must leave your room during care procedures and only healthcare professionals are allowed to touch medical material,
+- to guarantee quality and safety in all care dispensed to you, visitors must leave your room whenever such care is administered and only the care team is authorised to touch medical equipment,

-- to avoid contamination, please ask your family and friends to use the visitors’ toilets rather than those in your room, to sit on the chairs rather than your bed and to abide by instructions provided by the care team,
+- to avoid contamination, please ask your visitors to use the public toilets rather than those in your room, to sit on chairs rather than on the bed and to follow any instructions given by the care team,

-- when they leave your room: they can again rub their hands with sanitiser.
+- when they leave your room, they can rub their hands again with the sanitising gel.